Most Common Pests in Food Manufacturing Plants in India

 Housefly

 Houseflies thrive in warm climate conditions and take no more than 10 days to grow from a fertilized egg to an adult fly.
-India’s tropical climate makes it optimal for this pest to reproduce throughout the year.
+India’s tropical climate is optimal for this pest to reproduce throughout the year.
 And though this pest may be tiny, they can have a huge impact on your food products.
+Flies will feed, breed, and live in contaminated areas, then fly and land on top of food surfaces, transporting pathogens and increasing the risk of foodborne illness in humans.

 Rodents